-- Incorrect setting of the battery selector switch damages the living area battery.
+- ▷ Incorrect setting of the battery selector switch damages the living area battery. - > The factory settings of the battery selector switch must not be changed.

 Battery monitor

 You must fully recharge a discharged living area battery as soon as possible.

 The battery monitor in the transformer/rectifier monitors the voltage in the living area battery.